hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

-Rest of the chapter will first explain the configuration items listed below.
+The rest of the chapter will explain the configuration items listed below.

 - Network
 - Group